Roots and Early Life

-Sean D. Reyes was raised in a vibrant, multicultural, and multi-faith family with Spanish-Filipino and Japanese-Hawaiian heritage.
+Sean D. Reyes was raised in a vibrant, multicultural, and multi-faith family.
 Growing up in Los Angeles and Hawaii, he developed a deep appreciation for diversity and resilience.
-His immigrant family emphasized the “5 G’s”: God, gratitude, grades, good works, and getting jobs done principles that guided excellence in academics, work, service, athletics, and life.
+His immigrant family emphasized the “5 G’s”: God, gratitude, grades, good works, and getting jobs done – principles that guided excellence in academics, work, service, athletics, and life.

 Recruited by multiple colleges for athletics, Reyes chose Brigham Young University (BYU) in Provo, Utah.
-He later served a two-year Spanish-speaking mission in some of Chicago’s most challenging neighborhoods.
+He later served a two-year Spanish-speaking service mission in some of Chicago’s most challenging neighborhoods.

 A proud BYU alumnus, he graduated summa cum laude in 1994.
 Reyes then earned his Juris Doctorate from UC Berkeley School of Law in 1997, graduating with both honors and high honors.
 While in law school, he played collegiate volleyball for the Cal Golden Bears and continued training in mixed martial arts.
 He also studied Sports Law under legendary agent Leigh Steinberg, with whom he later collaborated professionally.